Last week, Santi

 We feel that the workshop was a huge success that fostered meaningful collaboration between projects for the benefit of users and the open source community.
 We believe collaboration like this will help mobile automation move forward.

 What we covered

 We made great progress over the two days of the workshop in planning what the specs of a standardized mobile automation protocol would look like and developing a roadmap of how to get there.
-You can read the agenda of the workshop here, and see detailed minutes of what we covered here.
+You can read the agenda of the workshop here

 On day 1 we did detailed spec planning, working out areas where the different projects didn’t align and coming to a consensus about how to move forward.
 Day 2 focused on developing roadmaps for submitting extensions to W3C and implementing changes in the automation servers and client libraries.
 The end goal of all this planning is to eventually submit proposed standard specs for the JSON Wire Protocol to the W3C, just as Selenium has done for browser automation.

 We hope that the work we’ve done thus far and the work to come will ultimately greatly benefit anyone doing mobile automation, as well as the open source community.
 It means that users will be able to switch between mobile automation frameworks as needed without needing to relearn how each works, creating a more robust open source mobile automation ecosystem.
 We hope greater interoperability will help grow an already growing open source community that can provide great community support for people looking to do mobile automation, and give people the protection from vendor lock-in that open source can provide.